AdityaAnandCodes/WalkWise/README.md

 # WalkWise

 WalkWise is a shoe-selling website implemented using HTML, CSS, and JavaScript for the frontend, and Flask for the backend.
 The frontend design, including the choice of brand color/accent, other colors, and fonts, was meticulously curated to match the website's personality and enhance user experience.
 The backend development, handled by a teammate, utilized Flask for its flexibility and ease of use.

+The Website is live on  - https://walkwise-8eon.onrender.com/